-The Board of Trustees has reviewed the key risks to which the Academy Trust is exposed together with the operating, financial and compliance controls that have been implemented to mitigate those risks.
-The Board of Trustees is of the view that there is a formal ongoing process for identifying, evaluating and managing the Academy Trust's significant risks that has been in place for the year 1 September 2020 to 31 August 2021 and up to the date of approval of the annual report and financial statements.
+The Board of Trustees has reviewed the key risks to which the academy is exposed together with the operating, financial and compliance controls that have been implemented to mitigate those risks.
+The risk register is reviewed at every full Trust Board meeting and is a standing item.
+The Board of Trustees is of the view that there is a formal on going process for identifying, evaluating and managing the academy trust's significant risks that have been in place for the period 1 September 2021 to 31 August 2022 and up to the date of approval of the annual report and financial statements.
 This process is regularly reviewed by the Board of Trustees.